-X402 payments
+X402 v2 payments

-Summary of X402 in icpay
+Summary of X402 v2 in ICPay

 • Server produces Accepts: The API returns one or more payment “acceptance” records describing what to sign (scheme/network/amount/recipient).
+EVM acceptances carry EIP‑3009 metadata; Solana acceptances carry message/transaction hints.

 High-level flow